b-rodrigues/rap4mads_2023/README.md

 This is the 2023 edition of the course.
 If you’re looking for the 2022 edition:  https://github.com/b-rodrigues/rap4mads

+I wrote an entire book on the subject that you can read here: https://raps-with-r.dev/ The book goes much deeper than the course obviously.

 This repository contains the files of the bookdown I use to teach "Reproducible Analytical Pipelines" in the master’s of data science at the University of Luxembourg.

 You can find the bookdown [here](https://b-rodrigues.github.io/rap4mads_2023/).